root-project/root/README/ReleaseNotes/v606/index.md

 ### Notebooks
 We provided integration of ROOT with Jupyter notebooks.
 For what concerns Python notebooks, tab completion, output and graphics capturing have been enabled.
 It is possible to switch from Python to C++ and have a C++ notebook at disposal.
-New tutorials and code examples have been provided here: https://root.cern.ch/code-examples#notebooks
+New tutorials and code examples have been provided here: https://root.cern.ch/code-examples#notebooks We made easier to use ROOT notebooks locally, by providing a 'root --notebook' command option to start a local notebook server customised with all the ROOT features.

 ## JavaScript ROOT